LocallyTrivialSeminar/LocallyTrivialSeminar.github.io/index.md

 ## Attending & Speaking ##

-Time & Location: TBD with talks lasting anywhere between 1 and 2 hours.
+Time & Location: TBD with talks lasting anywhere between 1 and 2 hours (with breaks).

-To sign up to speak please rank your 3 favourite open slots in our scheude in an email to one of the organizers.
+To sign up to speak please rank your 3 favourite open slots in our schedule in an email to one of the organizers.
 In this email please include your proposed topic.

 The expectation is that if you are regularly attending the seminar, you will at some point speak.
 Your talk doesn't need to be polished or fully complete, just pick a topic that you find interesting.
-We especially encourage you to work through examples that you find have helped illucidate a complicated topic!
-Some examples of things on could talk about:
+We especially encourage you to work through examples that you find have helped elucidate a complicated topic!
+Some examples of things one could talk about:
-- How does K-theory appear in differential topology
+- Why does K-theory appear in differential topology
 - What is the $S_\bullet$ consturction and why is it useful
 - Who cares about higher concordances in $\infty$-cateogry theory
-- First non-trivial spectral sequence computation
+- My first non-trivial spectral sequence computation
-- Quotients up to homotopy
+- Quotients in higher algebra versus ordinary algebra
 - What are the terms in the surgery exact sequence
-- What is a spivak normal fibration and why must they be reducable in manifolds
+- What is the Spivak normal fibration and why is it reducible for manifolds
 - Why you should derive your algebraic geometry
 - What is a factorization algebra
 - Classifying spaces in topology and algebraic geometry